 INVESTING IN GREEN INFRASTRUCTURE IS THE BEST WAY TO ENSURE FUTURE SUSTAINABILITY

 Recycler Saathi’s project site in Bharatpur, Chitwan has made a conscious attempt to reduce its usage of virgin products even for construction.
 A building at the site is made through upcycled containers and glass bottles- hence diverting waste that would have ended up in the landfill.
-Further, the project site has a large patch of organic garden- the vegetables from which are enough to sustain the team of Recycler Saathi for lunch.
+Further, the project site has a large patch of an organic garden- the vegetables from which are enough to sustain the team of Recycler Saathi for lunch.
 A do-it-yourself vertical garden made entirely from scrap PET bottles also adorns the open space.
 The garden is decorated with upcycled old tyres and uses old water jars as plant pots.

-One cannot preach about sustainability on a broader level if micro level changes are not initially initiated.
+One cannot preach about sustainability on a broader level if micro-level changes are not initially initiated.
 The upcycled office space and organic garden is Recycler Saathi’s attempt to contribute towards a sustainable environment through mindful consumption and production.